RyanMcG/ryanmcg.github.io/resources/content/attributions.md

 # Attributions

-Like most software these days this website was built using other tools.

 > If I have seen further it is by standing on ye shoulders of Giants. -- Sir
 > Isaac Newton

-My thanks to the authors, maintainers and everyone who has contributed in any way to the following projects for allowing me (and others) to stand on their shoulders.
+I'm using the stuff below on/in/around/betwixt this site.
+They're good projects.
+To the authors, maintainers and other contributors: thanks for making your stuff available to schmucks like me.

 ### CSS Framework